 Many adults carry HSV-1 in their bodies.
 They may have no symptoms or only mild symptoms, such as cold sores.
 Unlike adults, babies are too young to fight the virus.
 When a baby gets the virus, they could have brain damage, develop a lifelong disability or, in some cases, die.

-A baby can get the virus when the mohel’s saliva gets on the baby’s skin and circumcision wound.
+A baby can get the virus when the mohel's saliva gets on the baby's skin and circumcision wound.
 If a mohel does metzitzah b’peh, even for just a moment, there is no way to avoid this risk.
-Even if the mohel doesn’t have cold sores near his mouth, he could still have the virus and not know it.
-Some mohelim rinse their mouths or take medicines before performing metzitzah b’peh.
-If the mohel has the virus, these steps do not make metzitzah b’peh safe for a baby.
+Even if the mohel has no symptoms or obvious signs of HSV-1, such as cold sores near their mouth, they could still have the virus and not know it.

 Some religious authorities consider direct oral suctioning the only acceptable way to draw blood away from the circumcision cut.
 But other religious authorities within the Jewish faith approve different means.
 For example, sometimes a glass tube or a glass tube attached to a rubber bulb is used to suction blood in a way that does not include contact between the mohel’s mouth and the baby’s cut.
 Others use a sponge or a sterile gauze pad to suction blood.
 In contrast to direct oral suctioning, there is no evidence that any of these other practices cause HSV-1 infection.

 Avoiding metzitzah b’peh during circumcision eliminates the risk of herpes transmission during the bris.